-That’s why Gevo is all in on regenerative agriculture—we’re not only preventing GHG emissions with our bio-based renewable fuel, but we’re capturing GHGs in the soil to reverse our impact.
+That’s why Gevo is all in on regenerative agriculture—we’re not only increasing efficiency in our processes to make our bio-based renewable fuel, but we’re capturing carbon in the soil to continue to improve yield and crop hardiness and reduce erosion.

 How Soil Accelerates Carbon Sequestration